KTH-RPL/DeFlow/README.md

 Task: Scene Flow Estimation in Autonomous Driving.

-🤗 2024/11/18 16:17: Update model and demo data download link through HuggingFace, Personally I found `wget` from HuggingFace link is much faster than Zenodo.
+🤗 2024/11/18 16:17: Update model and demo data download link through HuggingFace, personally I found that `wget` from the HuggingFace link is much faster than Zenodo.

 📜 2024/07/24: Merging SeFlow & DeFlow code together, lighter setup and easier running.